By John Reilly, LCSW, NCPsyA, Executive Director

 2. It could trigger a psychotic episode.
 Yes—for someone predisposed to serious psychiatric disorders, depression or panic.
 Adolescents aren’t often influenced by this argument, but parents should be.

 A much stronger argument against pot lies in a phenomenon involved with chronic marijuana users that I call the “screw its.”
-This was best defined by one of our Sage In-District therapists, Heather Wombough, as “goals, desires, and plans that were important while sober get pushed aside for the immediate gratification of using marijuana.”
+This was best defined as “goals, desires, and plans that were important while sober get pushed aside for the immediate gratification of using marijuana.”
 Procrastination is an immediate result of being high.
 Unfortunately, the longer one smokes, the more that procrastination and redefining of priorities become embedded as a way of life.
 “Screw it” becomes the convenient mantra of the chronic pot user.

 It’s not that people who chronically use marijuana don’t have goals; they do.
 But chronic use produces a complacency that kills perseverance.
 This leads to something related to the screw its, the “used to’s”: